You are here

 • Gross to Net by subtracting depreciation or consumption of fixed capital (CFC)

-• Domestic to National by subtracting net income payments to the rest of the world or adding the net income receipts from the rest of the world
+• Domestic to National by subtracting net income payments from the rest of the world or adding the net income receipts from the rest of the world

 Relationships Between Important NIPA Measures